alem-01/alem_public/subjects/flutter_piscine/trendingRepos/audit/README.md

 ###### Are an email and a password asked for registration?

-###### Does the login with GitHub button redirects you to GitHub login WebView and after redirects you back to app?

 ###### Does the app detect if user already exists?

 ###### Is it possible to register?